Space-time nature of causality: Higher-resolutions initial marginal partitions

 In Figs \ref{fig:MI_colormaps}(a)-(c), if the partition in $X$ has the same number of cells than the partition in $Y$, MI grows with the growing of the number of cells.
 As expected, one can see that if the flow of information is from $X\to Y$ (as in panel (a)), then partitions with more cells in $Y$ than in $X$ produce larger MI (or CaMI) than partition with less cells in $Y$ than in $X$.

 Surprisingly, Fig. \ref{fig:MI_colormaps}(a) shows a novel feature for the MI of coupled systems.
 If the flow of information goes from $X \to Y,$ then given a partition in $Y$ with a particular number of cells (i.e., resolution), the value of MI obtained is roughly invariant for the chosen resolution in $X$.
-This implies that the amount of information one can realize from $X$ by making measurements in $Y$ is almost solely dependent on the resolution of the observation, if the flow of information goes from $X$ to $Y$ and there is a sufficient large amount of number of cells in $Y$.
+This implies that the amount of information one can realize from $X$ by making measurements in $Y$ is almost solely dependent on the resolution of the observation in $Y$, and there is a sufficient large amount of number of cells in $Y$.
 In Fig. \ref{fig:MI_colormaps}(b) the flow of information goes from $Y$ to $X$ and therefore, for a sufficiently large number of cells in $X$, the information that one can deduce from $Y$ by measuring $X$ almost solely depends on the resolution of $X$.
-Finally, in Fig. \ref{fig:MI_colormaps} (c) for the bidirectionally coupled system, with equal coupling strengths, one has that the values for MI will depend on both resolution of variables $X$ and $Y$ in a complementary way, i.e. if the sum of the number of rows and columns is maintained, MI remains roughly invariant.
-In fact the relationship is described by a diagonal hyperbola.
+Finally, in Fig. \ref{fig:MI_colormaps} (c) for the bidirectionally coupled system, with equal coupling strengths, the values for MI will depend on both resolution of variables $X$ and $Y$ in a complementary way, i.e. if the sum of the number of rows and columns is maintained, MI remains roughly invariant.
+In fact, the relationship is described by a diagonal hyperbola. {{This phenomenon can also be used to detect the directionality of the coupling.}}

-We conclude that an important variable to study in a system is the dependant driven variable.
-Measuring this variable with finer resolution allows us to obtain more information about the driving system.